BES-QSIG/docs/introduction_to_markdown.md

 permalink: /docs/introduction_to_markdown/
 ---

-*This tutorial explains the Markdown syntax for tutorials hosted on this website.
-To see the raw text version click [here][raw].*
+This tutorial explains the Markdown syntax for tutorials hosted on this website.
+Although, Markdown comes in a variety of flavours -- most ecologists would be familiar with R markdown -- they all have very similar syntaxes with many of it being interchangeable.
+On this website we use GitHub flavoured markdown.

+## Extension

+Always save your markdown files: `[name_file].md`

 ## Metadata

 At the very top of every document metadata is provided to tell the website how the page should be set-up, it's called _front-matter_.
-Don't worry about how it works, all that is required is to provide layout, status, author, title and link parameters.
+Don't worry about how it works, all that is required is to provide layout, status, title and link parameters.
 So for this document the parameters are:

     ---
     layout: doc
     status: complete
-    author: [Dom Bennett]
     title: Introduction to Markdown
     permalink: /docs/introduction_to_markdown/
     ---

-Simply copy this and place it at the top of any document you create.
-The title specifies the name of the page that will appear in users' browsers.
-The permalink is always `/docs/[name_of_file]`, with the name of the file ignoring the extension.
-Currently status can either be 'incomplete' or 'complete'.
+Simply copy this and place it at the top of any document you create. `layout` must always be doc, it tells the website how to parse the file. `title` specifies the name of the page that will appear in users' browsers.
-Also, remember to add your name to the author list if you have contributed substantially to any document you edit, e.g. `[John Smith,Mary Jane]`.
-(In the future this will be automatically generated from the git history.)
+`permalink` is always `/docs/[name_of_file]`, with the name of the file ignoring the extension. `status` is a free text field, you could write things like 'in development' or 'complete' to let your readers know how likely the guide is to change or whether you're looking for help.

 ## Headings